Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 ```

 ### Step2: Run all tests and fail
-Running all the test Python informs us that the `TestSuite.__init__() takes 1 positional argument but 2 were given`.
-The TestSuite constructor does not handle the TestCase class name as input argument.
-We can change it adding the names as input parameter
+When we run all the tests, Python tells us: `TestSuite.__init__() takes 1 positional argument but 2 were given`.
+This means that the TestSuite constructor doesn't yet handle a TestCase class name as an input argument.
+To fix this, we can modify the constructor to accept the class name as a parameter:
 ```python
 def __init__(self, testCase):
     self.tests = []
     self.testCase = testCase
 ```

-With this code in place we have broken the `testSuite` since we do not pass the TestCase name class.
+With this change in place, we’ve broken the `testSuite` test, since we're no longer passing the TestCase class name to the constructor.

 ### Step3: Make changes and run tests
-I do not like the code in this way.
-I want to maintain the constructor free so we apply a little change
+I don't like the code in its current form.
+I prefer to keep the constructor clean, so we apply a small change instead.

 ```python
 def __init__(self, testCaseClass=None):